caiogeraldes/pieoffice-site/README.md

 Follows closely the Harvard-Kyoto transliteration scheme for Sanskrit.
 Resonants are encoded as uppercase, accents as slashes. w' = w; k', g' = ḱ, ǵ.

+## Polytonic Greek

+Transliteration scheme based on [BETACODE](http://stephanus.tlg.uci.edu/encoding/BCM.pdf), including all the major diacritics (breathings, acute, grave, perispomenon and diairesis), breve and macron, koppa (including the archaic) and some bits and pieces.
+The full support for betacode is still a work in progress.

 ## Linear B